tangledhelix/dotfiles/README.md

 [Oh My Zsh](https://ohmyz.sh).
 It'll work fine if you use Bash or another shell, it just won't do anything to set those shells up.

-I'm a Vim/Neovim user.
+I'm a Vim user.
 If you use Emacs or something else, same as with Zsh... not a problem, but you won't get much Emacs functionality from these dotfiles.

 I use this setup with macOS, and Linux (RHEL, CentOS, Debian, Ubuntu).